zmalone/chef-web-docs/source/delivery/get-started/add-application-features/2/_index.md

 In [this earlier tutorial](/local-development/rhel/apply-the-web-application-cookbook-locally/), you used Test Kitchen to apply the `awesome_customers` cookbook on a Test Kitchen instance.
 The idea is run your infrastructure code in a temporary, isolated environment that resembles your production environment.
 When you develop locally, you're able to get feedback more quickly.

-The `awesome_customers` cookbook comes with a Test Kitchen configuration file, <code class="file-path">.kitchen.yml</code> which runs the cookbook on a CentOS 6.6 instance.
+The `awesome_customers` cookbook comes with a Test Kitchen configuration file, <% fp '.kitchen.yml' %> which runs the cookbook on a CentOS 6.6 instance.
 One feature of the configuration file is that it assigns the instance the IP address 192.168.33.33, which is in the private address space, so that we can access the web application from the host machine.

 First run `kitchen list` to verify that the instance does not yet exist.